sraocodes/SRAO_CV/content/CV.md

             - "Leveraging remote sensing data for in-depth soil moisture level analysis."
             - "Incorporating machine learning algorithms (XGBoost, Random Forest) to enhance the accuracy of soil moisture estimations"
             - "Plans to continue colloborations with Prof. Sekhar Muddu at IISc sometime in the future regarding web application development for the usage of farmers in Berambadi watershed."

       - subtitle1: "Modeling Electrical Anisotropy in Plant Roots [2016-2020]"
         subtitle2: "Research Contributor, University of Bonn, Germany"
         items:
             - "Used computational techniques to analyze root electrical signatures in Geo-electric measurements."
             - "Conducted numerical studies on root water uptake and its impact on electrical signatures."
             - "Publication: Hypothesized electrical anisotropy as a phenotyping parameter at a research conference."
-            - "Plans to continue colloborations with Prof. Andreas Kemna at Bonn in near future regarding code development."
+            - "Plans to continue working with Prof. Andreas Kemna at Bonn in the future regarding code development."

-      - subtitle1: "ForDrought: Field-Scale ERT Experiments [2017-2021]"
+      - subtitle1: "ForDrought: Field-Scale Resistivity Tomography Experiments [2017-2021]"
         subtitle2: "Research Contributor, University of Louvain, Belgium"
         items:
-            - "Collaborated with scientists at TU Wien, Bonn for comprehensive insights."
+            - "Engaged in collaborative research with leading scientists at TU Wien and Bonn, gaining in-depth insights into crop imaging using Resistivity Tomography Method."
-            - "Optimized ERT inversions using the L-curve method (regularization)."
+            - "I optimizated Electrical Resistivity Tomography (ERT) inversions by using information from synthetic experiments or computer simulations."
-            - "Applied statistical tests like similarity index for ERT image validation."
+            - "Utilized statistical tests, including similarity indices, to validate ERT images, enhancing the accuracy and reliability of tomography experiments."
-            - "Deepened expertise in inverse problems for tomography experiments."
+            - "Deepened technical expertise in solving inverse problems specific to tomography experiments, contributing to advancements in agricultural imaging methodologies."
-            - "Publication: Shared outcomes and findings in a Plant and Soil journal."
+            - "Authored and published research on 'Imaging plant responses to water deficit using electrical resistivity tomography' in the renowned Plant and Soil journal, demonstrating significant findings in the field."
-            - "Plans to continue colloborations with Prof. Mathieu Javaux at Louvain in near future regarding publishing a pending work in ForDrought project."
+            - "Planning future collaborations with Prof. Mathieu Javaux at Louvain for the publication of pending work related to the ForDrought project, aiming to contribute further to the field."

       - subtitle1: "Electrical Signatures of Plant Roots: Advanced Modeling [2016-2020]"
         subtitle2: "PhD & FNRS Research Fellow, University of Louvain, Belgium"